charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## Conclusion

-Based on track listens and track interest Podington Bear is the most popular FMA artist followed by Kevin Macleod, Chris Zabriskie and Jahzzar.
+Based on track listens and track interest _Podington Bear_ is the most popular FMA artist followed by _Kevin Macleod, Chris Zabriskie_ and _Jahzzar_.
 The most popular contest album is “Entries” with 495,429,777 album listens.
-The “Nameless: Hacker RPG Soundtrack” by BoxCat Games is a the most popular soundtrack album with 1,533,769 album listens.
-Chris Zabriskie’s album titled “Cylinders” is the most popular album by an individual artist called with 1,363,291 listens.
-The most popular song on the FMA by an individual artist is “Night Owl” by Broke For Free with the largest number of listens and interest.
+The “Nameless: Hacker RPG Soundtrack” by _BoxCat Games_ is a the most popular soundtrack album with 1,533,769 album listens. _Chris Zabriskie’s_ album titled “Cylinders” is the most popular album by an individual artist called with 1,363,291 listens.
+The most popular song on the FMA by an individual artist is “Night Owl” by _Broke For Free_ with the largest number of listens and interest.

 Track listens and track interest are good indicators of popularity and are be correlated based on my analysis.
 I found that there is a strong correlation between listens and interest for artists that have under 1 million track listens and interest counts.
 The most popular artists have a larger number of track interest counts than track listens.
 The correlation between listens and interest is present for the majority of artists on the FMA because as track listen count increases so does the track interest count.